 Build tools and task runners

-Version control systems like Git allow developers to track changes to code and collaborate with others more effectively.
-Every frontend developer should be proficient in using Git for version control.
+Version control systems like Git allow developers to track code changes and collaborate with others more effectively.
+Every front-end developer should be proficient in using Git for version control.

 To master version control, it is important to understand the principles of version control and how to use Git effectively.
 This includes creating and managing repositories, committing and branching code, resolving merge conflicts, and collaborating with others using platforms like GitHub.